informaticaucm-TPI/2425-Lemmings/enunciados/practica2/practica2_1_en.md

-represent commands with parameters are *stateful* and though the above assumption holds for such commands in the current program, it may not hold for them in evolutions of the program, e.g. a program where we store a stack of command objects in order to implement an *undo* command, so why make it given that it is completely unnecessary to do so?
+represent commands with parameters are *stateful* and though the above assumption holds for such commands in the current program, it may not hold for them in evolutions of the program, e.g. a program where we store a stack of command objects in order to implement an *undo* command, so why make it, given that it is completely unnecessary to do so?

 **Main loop of the program**.
 In the previous assignment, in order to know which command to execute, the main loop of the program in the `run` method of the controller contained a switch or if-else ladder with one option for each of